Best Golf Balls for Beginners 2025 (Top Picks After Testing)

 • Firmer feel creates inconsistency in mid-range distance shots

-The Pinnacle Soft golf ball provides a low-cost option for beginning golfers looking to save some cash but not at the expense of playability.
+The Pinnacle Soft golf ball provides a cost-effective option for beginning golfers who want to save money without compromising playability.

 The Soft does an admirable job keeping the spin low off the tee box and with the long irons while maintaining a softer feel.